JohnLCaron/egk-webapps/README.md

 their secret key on their own computer.
 In this way, neither the election administrator nor any of the other trustees has any kind of access to the secret key.

-Heres a diagram of the general way that works, where the separate boxes represent separate processes on separate computers.
+Heres a diagram of the general way that works, where the separate boxes represent separate processes on (possibly) separate computers.
 The processes communicate remotely, so this is called a **_Remote Workflow_**:

 <img src="./docs/images/RemoteProcesses.svg" alt="RemoteProcesses" width="1200"/>